javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/article.md

 document.body.sayHi(); // Hello, I'm BODY
 ```

-So, DOM properties and methods behave just like those of regular Javascript objects:
+So, DOM properties and methods behave just like those of regular JavaScript objects:

 - They can have any value.
 - They are case-sensitive (write `elem.nodeType`, not `elem.NoDeTyPe`).